Made with bacon, lettuce, tomatoes, and a creamy dressing, this BLT Salad is a delicious spin on a classic BLT sandwich.

 - Croutons: The croutons are optional, but do add a nice crunch and flavor.
 I prefer to use homemade croutons, but lightly seasoned or garlic and herb croutons work well in this recipe.

-- While the bacon is baking, prepare the dressing by mixing together the milk, sour cream, vinegar, and spices for the ranch seasoning.
-This is a thicker dressing, but feel free to add an additional tablespoon of milk to thin out if desired.
+- In a small bowl or glass jar, whisk together the milk, sour cream, vinegar, and spices for the ranch seasoning until well combined.
+This is a thicker dressing, but feel free to add an additional tablespoon of milk to thin it out if desired.

 - Wash and chop lettuce.
 Drain well--this is really important so that the salad is not watered down and the dressing can adhere to the lettuce.